andrasq/node-docs/fast-node.md

 - allocate arrays meant to grow with new Array().  push() into a `new Array` is 3x faster than into `[]`.
 - if speed is important, test a local copy of `.length`, it's 10% faster.
+- node arrays are laid out as a contiguous vector of pointers.
+This means
+  - indexed array lookups are very very fast
+  - sparse arrays still allocate space for the holes (value `undefined`)
+  - shift/unshift must move all the element to keep the head at index `[0]`
+- operating on the tail of the array (push/pop) is faster than on the head (shift/unshift)
+- small arrays (vector storage size of less than 1MB) are optimized and the array operations `unshift, shift, push, pop` are implemented with base/bound pointer updates, making shift also fast
+- shifting large arrays (over 100k items) is very very _very_ slow.
+V8 not only does the necessary memory copy, but it then seems to apply a generational garbage collection step to every element of the array, even though none of them were touched.
+Node-v0.11 and iojs do not exhibit this behavior.

+        a = [];
+        for (i=0; i<150000; i++) a[i] = i;
+        for (i=0; i<1000; i++) a.shift();
+        // 500 shifts / second
+        // change the 150k to 100k to run 40,000x faster, 20m shifts/sec:

 - avoid sparse arrays
 - avoid iterating arrays with for (i in array)